-Bantu Stephen Biko was born in Tylden on 18 December 1946, the third child of the late Matthew Mzingaye and Alice Nokuzola "Mamcethe" Biko.
+late Matthew Mzingaye and Alice Nokuzola "Mamcethe" Biko.
 He attended primary school in King William's Town and secondary school at Marianhill, a missionary school situated in the town of the same name in KwaZulu-Natal.

-Steve Biko went on to register for a degree in Medicine at the Black Section of the Medical School of the University of Natal in 1966.
-Very early in his academic programme, Biko It was not long before it became the most showed an expansive search for knowledge that far exceeded the realm of the medical profession, ending up as one of the most After serving as the organisation's President, prominent student leaders.

-In 1968, Biko and his colleagues founded the South African Students' Organisation (SASO).
-He was elected the first President of the organisation at its inaugural congress held Zuma, along with Biko's wife, Nontsikilelo, at Turfloop in 1969.
-This organisation was borne out of the frustrations black students encountered within the liberal and multiracial National Union of South African Students People's Convention (BPC) was founded and formidable political force spreading to campuses across the country and beyond.
-Biko was elected publications director for SASO where he wrote prolifically under the pseudonym, Frank Talk.
+he year 2017 was the 40th showed an expansive search for knowledge that far exceeded the realm of the medical profession, ending up as one of the most celebrations were held at the the South African Students' Organisation (SASO).
+He was elected the first President of the organisation at its inaugural congress held at Turfloop in 1969.
+This organisation was borne out of the frustrations black students Bantu Stephen Biko was born in Tylden encountered within the liberal and multiracial in the country.
+In July 1972, the Black on 18 December 1946, the third child of the National Union of South African Students People's Convention (BPC) was founded and (NUSAS)